fpdf-easytable/simple_unit_test/README.md

 # Features

-- No need to extend any class
+- No need to extend any class.
-- Dummy methods
+- Dummy methods.
-- Spy injection
+- Spy injection.
-- Custom returns
+- Custom returns.
-- Set custom definition of assertion function to be used for the test
+- Set custom definition of assertion function to be used for the test.
-- Ability to test private or public methods
+- Ability to test private or public methods.